Bastardly/snowpackTest/README.md

 Just a test to handle a node based client for a different kind of server.

-Builds the app for production to the `build/` folder.
+Builds the app for "production" to the `build/` folder.

 ### Checkout